Girl Seeks Father: Plot

-The film was set in Russia during World War II and is about a 5-year-old girl searching for her partisan leader father while escaping from the Nazis.

-Nazis, trying to catch 5 years old girl to make her their hostage, because her father is the Soviet partisan commander, and young boy trying to save her.
-For some time, when little baby was lost in the forest alone or when Nazis finally caught two children your hope is almost broken.
+The film was set in Russia during World War II and is about a 5-year-old girl searching for her partisan leader father while escaping from the Nazis, who try to catch her to make her their hostage, and a young boy trying to save her.
+For some time, when the girl is lost in the forest alone or when Nazis finally catch two children, hope is almost lost.